brian-team/brian2/docs_sphinx/advanced/preferences.rst

 ===========

 Brian has a system of global preferences that affect how certain objects behave.
-These can be set either in scripts by using the `brian_prefs` object or in a file.
+These can be set either in scripts by using the `prefs` object or in a file.
 Each preference looks like ``codegen.c.compiler``, i.e. dotted names.